Skip to main content

 What’s your career highlight so far?

-I do not have a particular highlight, as there a many small ones.
-Being able to to provide a good life for my family is very important to me, as is providing an exceptional service to children and schools throughout Hampshire.
+Being able to provide a good life for my family is very important to me, as is providing an exceptional service to the community.

 What tips would you give to someone wanting a career in your industry?

-Don't give up when the going gets tough.
+Don’t give up when the going gets tough.
 Attend every seminar, practical and lab session.
 Volunteer and help out as much as you can.
-And, just as important, look smart, be smart.
+What I will say is that with failure comes success!
+Every ‘No’ is closer to a ‘Yes’, and what challenges you most will make you more accomplished in your field.
+‘Look smart, be smart.’